I study the brain

 2006: B.A.
 Mathematics, Physics, and Philosophy (each with honors), summa cum laude.
 Kalamazoo College.

-Lee AKC, Larson E, Miller CW (2018).
+Lee AKC, Larson E, Miller CW (in press).
 “Effects of hearing loss on maintaining and switching attention.”

 Acta Acustica united with Acustica.